nextcloud/nextcloudpi/.github/issue_template.md

 ```
 Paste the output of `systemctl status apache2`
-Paste the output of `tail -100 /var/log/apache2/*.log`
+Paste the output of `tail -n 100 /var/log/apache2/*.log`
 ```
 </details>
 <details>